LearnOnDemandSystems/docs/lod/feature-focus/cloud-resource-templates/recommendations-and-best-practices.md

 ## ARM Template Load Testing

-If your template will be used for a high volume of concurrent users such as large events or conferences, please contact <a href="mailto:support@learnondemandsystems.com?Subject=ARM%20Template%20Loadtesting" target="_top">support@learnondemandsystems.com</a> if you are not already working with Learn on Demand Systems event staff.
+If your template will be used for a high volume of concurrent users such as large events or conferences, please contact us at https://lod.one/help for assistance. if you are not already working with Learn on Demand Systems event staff.

 > [!ALERT] **NOTE**: While this is an optional phase, it is highly recommended prior to large deliveries and the only way to guaruntee subscriptions are configured correctly for scaling.